 In July 2007, Opexa entered into a second amended and restated license agreement with the University that eliminated the obligations under the prior agreement for the payment of \$1.5 million due July 31, 2007 and the obligation to issue 21,623 shares of Opexa common stock.
 These obligations were recorded as an intangible asset, with the liabilities recorded as a notes payable-current portion of \$1.5 million and a stock payable of \$112,440.
 As a result of the amendment and restatement of the license agreement with the University, \$1,612,440 was reported as a gain on extinguishment of liability.
 Opexa applied the accounting guidance related to transfers and servicing of financial assets and extinguishments of liabilities as well as the guidance on debtor's accounting for a modification or exchange of debt instruments.
-Effective August 6, 2009, the University of Chicago license agreement was assigned to Novartis as part of an agreement as further described below.
+In August 2009, the University of Chicago license agreement was assigned to Novartis as part of Opexa's sale of its stem cell technology platform to Novartis, and effective November 2, 2011, the license agreement was assigned back to Opexa and the license agreement was amended and restated, as further described below.